voucherly/voucherly-docs/docs/guides/resources/payment-gateways/index.md

 -->

 :::info
-**Partial refundable** means that a transaction in the `CONFIRMED` status can be refunded for an amount lower than the `ConfirmedAmount`.
+**Partial refundable** means that a transaction in the `Confirmed` status can be refunded for an amount lower than the `ConfirmedAmount`.
 :::

 ### Demo Voucherly {#demo}